alemanjosh7/pearblocks/README.md

 # Pearblocks.

-This app it's a CLI dictionary that works as serverless application using hyperswarm, corestore, hyperbee, b4a, bare-readline and bare-tty, and where you can look for specific information about a Holepunch's blocks or terminology such as Hyperbee, Hyperswarm, etc
+This app is a CLI dictionary that works as serverless application using hyperswarm, corestore, hyperbee, b4a, bare-readline and bare-tty, and where you can look for specific information about a Holepunch's blocks or terminology such as Hyperbee, Hyperswarm, etc

 ## Usage